qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ## Potential Obstacles And Solutions
 Here is a list of problems I faced and you might face during coding under local python and during Cloud Functions & Cloud Scheduler construction under GCP and actions I took to solve them.

-### Python Code: Can't find your gmail app username and password?
+### main.py: Can't find your gmail app username and password?
 *Work under gmail settings, other email providers may have different steps to get username and password
 ```
 $Take gmail as example